VladChat/luggage-scale/blog-src/posts/travel-luggage-scale-20250928-191828/index.md

 1. **Invest in a Quality Scale**: Choose a digital luggage scale for accuracy.
 Look for one with a sturdy design and an easy-to-read display.

-2. **Weigh Multiple Bags**: If you're traveling with more than one suitcase, weigh each bag to ensure none exceeds the airline’s weight limit.
+2. **Weigh Multiple Bags**: If you're traveling with more than one suitcase, weigh each bag to ensure none exceeds the airlineâ€™s weight limit.
 This helps distribute weight more evenly.

 3. **Check Calibration**: Before your trip, ensure your scale is calibrated.
 Weigh a known weight (like a dumbbell) to confirm its accuracy.

-4. **Use a Clear Hanging Method**: Attach the luggage scale’s hook to the suitcase handle securely.
+4. **Use a Clear Hanging Method**: Attach the luggage scaleâ€™s hook to the suitcase handle securely.
 This will help maintain balance and prevent inaccurate readings.

 5. **Pack Strategically**: While weighing, rethink how your belongings are packed.
 Heavy items should be near the wheels for better balance and ease of transport.